ceskyDJ/NetherWater/README.md

 - [WorldGuard](https://enginehub.org/worldguard/) (optional) - if you need to integrate its protection system
 - [BKCommonLib](https://www.spigotmc.org/resources/bkcommonlib.39590/) (optional) - for modifying mobs' behaviour

-This is only NetherWater's direct dependencies!
+These are only NetherWater's direct dependencies!
 For the right functionality you need some other plugins (for example WorldEdit for WorldGuard).
-Read dependency information on individual plugins' pages, please.
+Read dependency information on individual plugins' pages (click on the plugin name to see its website), please.

 Optional dependencies aren't needed but if you don't provide them, some NetherWater's functionality will be turned off.